baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 ### Empty types and empty sets

 We would like to clarify that by empty types we mean types that have no values inhabiting them.
-For instance the Bottom type is uninhabited.
+For instance, the Bottom type is uninhabited.
 Our LOS definition in Fig 5, provides a way to find a class of empty types.
 In essence, we have that:

 if |A| = {} then A is an empty type.

-So the relationship is the above: if the LOS of a type A is the empty set, then A is an empty type.
+So the relationship is the above: if the LOS of type A is the empty set, then A is an empty type.
 We exploit such observation in Section 5.1.